Alejandro04/BlogAlejo2021Gatsby/content/blog/accessibility-test-with-angular/index.md

 ![Blog](./images/post4-5.jpg)

-10. **Accessibility rules:** Jest-Axe is inspired by axe-core which, in its Github repository explains the accessibility rules explicitly, you can see the correct and incorrect ways to implement each component.
+10. **Accessibility rules:** Jest-Axe is inspired by axe-core, in its Github repository explains the accessibility rules explicitly, you can see the correct and incorrect ways to implement each component.
 On the right side you can see the ACT-Rules column and there the link that redirects you to the examples by element.
 You can see that repository <a href="https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md" target="_blank">HERE</a>

-11. **The project that we are testing** you can download it <a href="https://github.com/Alejandro04/NxAngular" target="_blank">HERE</a>
+11. **The project that we are testing**: You can download it <a href="https://github.com/Alejandro04/NxAngular" target="_blank">HERE</a>

 I hope you find it useful, greetings!